 If you plan to take a taxi elsewhere in Paris, and not just to or from the airport, know that official Parisian taxis have a Parisian taxi sign and a visible meter.
 Taxis are heavily regulated in Paris (and throughout France), so read up on the rules.

 This scam is quite common in the Montmartre area of Paris.
-In particular, as you make your way up the steps to the magnificent Sacré-Cœur Basilica, guys waiting on the stairs may try to tie a bracelet to your wrist.
+In particular, as you make your way up the steps to the magnificent Sacré-Cœur Basilica, guys waiting on the stairs may try to casually chat with you while braiding a bracelet and tying it to your wrist.
 These scammers tend to target women more often.

 This is one of the worst scams in my opinion because they invade your personal space and can get very close to you.
 If they succeed in attaching a bracelet or string to your wrist, they will demand money from you.
-Since they tied it on, it will be hard to remove the bracelet.
+Since they tied it on, it will be hard to remove the bracelet (although usually it releases with a pull of the string).
 Even at this point, you have no obligation to pay them, but you’d be in an uncomfortable position.

 If you want to circumvent this situation altogether, I recommend avoiding the stairs in front of the Sacré-Cœur.
 Instead, approach the basilica from the side or take the funicular to the summit.